W e l c o m e

 Defenders of Waldorf education sometimes argue that Steiner's occult or esoteric teachings no longer hold a prominent place in Waldorf belief or practice.
 But this is untrue.
 Below is a photo of a class for aspiring Waldorf teachers held recently at Rudolf Steiner College, a Waldorf teacher-training institution in the USA.

 Note the book on the student's desk: It is AN OUTLINE OF ESOTERIC SCIENCE.
 Also note the portrait of Steiner on the wall, along with two interior shots of the original Anthroposophical headquarters building.
-Consider, too, the astrological signs visible on the blackboard — astrology is important in Anthroposophy.
+Consider, too, the zodiacal signs visible on the blackboard — astrology is important in Anthroposophy.

 Rudolf Steiner, FACULTY MEETINGS WITH RUDOLF STEINER (Anthroposophic Press, 1998), p.
 118.